Georgia Country Guide

 Money

 The Georgian currency is the Lari and generally isn’t available outside of Georgia.
-However, there are ATMs in most major towns and cities (though there aren’t any on the Svaneti Trail).
+However, there are ATMs in all major towns and cities (though there aren’t any on the Svaneti Trail).
 These tend to charge relatively large withdrawal fees so taking out large sums at once may be advisable.
+Otherwise, according to online sources, Cartu Bank and Basis Bank may offer free withdrawals.

 You may also find it useful to take some US dollars with you as a back up plan.